How to Spend a Perfect Weekend on Your Citytrip to Stockholm

 How to spend three days in Stockholm?

 Stockholm, capital of Sweden, green, relax, art, food.
 That's the description of Stockholm in a few words.
 It has the same relax atmosphere as other Scandinavian capitals, Copenhagen for exemple.
 When you know the city is located on 14 islands connected by 57 bridges, it's easy to understand that discovering the city by boat is a good idea.
 The heart of the city is so charming, the relaxing atmosphere, a great variety of must see's and the good food make this place a perfect destination for a citytrip!
 How to spend three days in Stockholm?
-Here are some suggestions:
+Here are some suggestions.
+With a city card you can save some money on the museums and other attractions!

 Start with a visit to the Vasa Museum